-Dreamed up by Ed LaDou, the chef behind California Pizza Kitchen, this type of pizza is made for those who prefer their pizza fancy, thank you very much.
+The chef behind California Pizza Kitchen, Ed LaDou, created this famous thin, hand-tossed crust pizza.
 Served up on thin, chewy hand-tossed crust, this pizza style has made waves all over the U.S.

 You’ll find a California-style pizza topped with all sorts of non-traditional ingredients, such as smoked salmon, Peking duck, goat cheese, arugula and more.

-You can make California-style pizza yourself—check out our California Pizza Kitchen copycat recipes.
-You can also often find California-style pizzas at (typically more upscale) restaurants that serve California cuisine.
+You can make this type of pizza yourself—check out our California Pizza Kitchen copycat recipes.
+You can also often find it at restaurants that serve California cuisine.

 Quad City-Style Pizza